 Marine creatures you may spot: Whale sharks, clownfish, barracudas, and moray eels

-3. Yanbu – Unexplored marine life
+3. Scuba diving in Yanbu – Unexplored marine life

 Yanbu has the famous Seven Sisters dive, where tourists get to see the rare hammerhead sharks in Marker No. 39, Marker No. 32, and Marker No. 41.
 These reefs have soft corals housing squirrelfish, snappers, pick handle barracuda, and many other fish species.
 Abu Galawa, an underwater dive, lined with corals and home to many species of sharks, is also situated in Yanbu’s Red Sea.
 Yanbu has unexplored underwater areas leaving room for divers to engage in explorative scuba diving activities.
 Tourists can easily travel to Yanbu through flights.
 It only takes about an hour to reach Yanbu from Jeddah’s international airport.